dysinger/kh6e.org/content/pscomms/meeting.md

 # Public Service Communications Meeting

-## February 8, 2016 @ 5:30PM
+## March 21, 2016 @ 5:30PM @ **Kauai Civil Defense Agency EOC**

-A discussion on upcoming communication events will take place as well as Fldigi practice.
-Please bring your hand held radios and update your laptop’s Fldigi, Flmsg and Flwrap programs to the latest versions.
-You can find the free program downloads at http://sourceforge.net/projects/fldigi/files/ The meeting will be held at the Lihue Civic Center’s Planning Room 2A/B. The meeting room is about 100' south (left) of DMV in the Civic Center.
-Contact Tad Miura, NH7YS, at ZSSQ@Hotmail.Com for more information.
+**Reservations Required**

+Elton Ushio, the Kauai Civil Defense Agency Manager, will be taking us on a tour of the Emergency Operations Center (EOC) and speaking on his agency’s role during significant events impacting Kauai.
+Everyone is welcome to attend this meeting, even if you are not a public service communicator.
+If attending you will need to reserve your seat by March 18 by emailing Tad Miura, NH7YS, at ZSSQ@Hotmail.Com

+The Kauai Civil Defense Agency EOC is located at 3990 Kaana Street Suite 100, on the Kauai Police Department campus.
 There is a marker on our <a href="{{relative to 'map.html'}}">interactive map page</a>.